parallaxinc/BlocklyProp/README.md

 The project is inspired by and based on BlocklyDuino https://github.com/gasolin/BlocklyDuino Fred Lin is the creator of BlocklyDuino.

-Wich in turn is created using Blockly http://code.google.com/p/blockly/
+Which in turn is created using Blockly http://code.google.com/p/blockly/

 To compile your code I use Openspin https://code.google.com/p/open-source-spin-compiler/ And to do the interaction the microcontroller I use Propeller-load from the Propgcc toolchain  https://sites.google.com/site/propellergcc/

 Thanks to you all.